Ellison unveils plan to reach Hispanics if elected DNC chair

 The engagement strategy details Ellison's plan to diversify the DNC staff, hire a Latino pollster to help with its outreach to the Latino community, create a database for Hispanic Democratic officials and Latino organizations and create DNC candidate-training programs to help win local races.

-The plan also said that under Ellison's leadershop, the DNC will reach out to Latino veterans, prioritize adding young Latinos to the DNC, visit states with large Latino populations and increase voter assistance and outreach.
+The plan also said that under Ellison's leadership, the DNC will reach out to Latino veterans, prioritize adding young Latinos to the DNC, visit states with large Latino populations and increase voter assistance and outreach.

 Ellison -- who is backed by Vermont Sen. Bernie Sanders and other influential Democratic leaders on Capitol Hill -- has solid competition for the job to lead the Democratic Party, especially from former secretary of Labor Tom Perez.